 It is best to have ports and hatches that can be opened if the weather is fine.
 Many boats do not.

-If you have a cabin window that does not open you can add an opening port, like the sailing boat left.
+If you have a cabin window that does not open you can add an opening port, like the sailing boat right.

 Even though this boat has fixed windows, an opening port has been built into the window, to allow additional air flow.